-John Young, who died last Friday at the age of 87, was the longest-serving astronaut in NASA history.
-Since his first flight in 1965, Young spent 835 hours in space and walked on the moon.
+John Young, who died in early 2018 at the age of 87, was the longest-serving astronaut in NASA history.
+Since his first flight in 1965, Young spent 835 hours in space and walked on the Moon.
 By all accounts, he had a stellar career.

 But it was almost derailed by a corned beef sandwich.

 But 34-year-old Young wasn’t thinking about that on March 23, 1965, when he accepted a corned beef sandwich from fellow astronaut and famed practical joker Wally Schirra.
-Schirra had strolled into Wolfie’s Restaurant and Sandwich shop in Cocoa Beach, Florida, two days earlier, to buy a sandwich.
-He passed it on to Young on the day of the flight, who zipped it into his space suit.
+Schirra had strolled into Wolfie’s Restaurant and Sandwich Shop in Cocoa Beach, Florida, two days earlier, to buy a sandwich.
+He passed it on to Young on the day of the flight, and Young zipped it into his space suit.

-In Cape Kennedy, Young boarded the spacecraft for the nearly five-hour Gemini 3 Mission.
-A pilot by training, it was Young’s first journey into space.
-Along with his commander, Virgil “Gus” Grissom, Young embarked on the first American two-man space flight.
+In Cape Kennedy, Young boarded the spacecraft for the nearly five-hour Gemini 3 mission.
+A pilot by training, Young was making his first journey into space.
+Along with his commander, Virgil “Gus” Grissom, Young was part of the first American two-man space flight.
 During a lull, Young signaled to Grissom and pulled the first corned beef sandwich in space from his pocket.
 As the sandwich was already two days old, it wasn’t a spectacular reveal, as audio from the mission documents: